shannah/shellmarks/README.md

 Shellmarks is a productivity tool for developers who create lots of custom shell scripts, but can't remember where they saved them, how to use them, or both.
 It provides:

 1. *A GUI markup language* (using [TOML](https://toml.io/en/)) that can be embedded directly into a shell script.
 When the script is run using shellmarks, it will display a dialog to the user, prompting them to provide some environment variables.
-Currently the dialog can contain text fields, file selection fields, and checkbox fields, but more field types can easily be added as needs be.
+Currently the dialog can contain text fields, file selection fields, buttons, and checkbox fields, but more field types can easily be added as needs be.
 2. *A searchable catalog of all of your installed scripts*.
 The catalog includes documentation for each script, as well as buttons to _Run_, _Edit_, _Clone_, and _Delete_ them.

 [Watch Screencast Intro (12 minutes)](https://youtu.be/8JwSA3rh39Y)